Cricket 2000: Reception

 In April 2000, the game was listed fourth in the top ten selling console games by retail company Electronics Boutique.
 Cricket 2000 received mixed reviews from critics.
 Aggregate review website GameRankings gave the PlayStation version received 69.00% based on a single review and the PC version 57.00% based upon five reviewers.
 Jack Scofield of The Guardian criticised the graphics, calling them "crude" and "wooden", and the overall gameplay as "somewhat hit and miss".
 Birmingham Post's Simon Griffiths however was complimentary of its batting and bowling mechanisms but he was also critical of the batsmen's movements, which he felt were "unrealistic".
 Writing for PC Magazine, Daniel S. Evans recommended the game solely for cricket fans, while PC PowerPlay's Christian Read had similar feelings towards it, saying the gameplay remained challenging to arouse interest for a short amount of time.
 In PC Gaming World, John Houlihan called the game "probably the premier playable cricket game on the PC today".
+The Daily Telegraph's reviewer called Cricket 2000 "a decent enough cricket game" that provides the player with "a fair degree of control over shot selection".